githubscientist/react-fsd56wd2t/README.md

 [] todo task - demonstration
-[] data to the form when clicking on the edit button for a specific todo task
+[] data to the form when clicking on the edit button for a specific todo task [x] Lifting the state up and passing data from the child to parent

+- Lifting the state up is a technique to move the state fro the child component to a higher-level parent component in the component tree.
+- So that, all the child components can access the state and update the state.

+[] useReducer hook
+[] closure
+[] filter in todo task
+[] context api with fetch - example
+[] stack data structures to find valid parantheses

 ## React- Day -9: useRef & useReducer